Malaria therapy

-The malaria therapy (or malaria inoculation, and sometimes malariotherapy) is a medical procedure of treating diseases using artificial injection of malaria parasites.
+The malaria therapy (or malaria inoculation, and sometimes malariotherapy) is an archaic medical procedure of treating diseases using artificial injection of malaria parasites.
 It is a type of pyrotherapy (or pyretotherapy) by which high fever is induced to stop or eliminate symptoms of certain diseases.
-In malaria therapy, malarial parasites (Plasmodium) are specifically used to cause fever, and an elevated body temperature reduces the symptoms of or cure the diseases.
-As the primary disease is treated, the malaria is then cured using antimalarial drugs.
+In malaria therapy, malarial parasites (Plasmodium) are specifically used to cause fever, and an elevated body temperature reduces the symptoms of or cures the diseases.
+After the primary disease has been treated, the malaria is then cured using antimalarial drugs, with quinine having been historically used.
 The method was developed by Austrian physician Julius Wagner-Jauregg in 1917 for the treatment of neurosyphilis for which he received the 1927 Nobel Prize in Physiology or Medicine.

 Background

 The beneficial effects of infections in mental problems were known in the Ancient world.
 Hippocrates in the 4th century BCE recorded bacterial infections such as dysentery and dropsy reducing the symptoms of madness; and that malaria (quartan fever) could stop epileptic convulsions.
 Galen in the 2nd century CE described a case of mental illness that ended after malarial infection.
 There are medical records from the 19th century which indicate that insanity stopped temporarily or permanently when the individuals had severe infections.